-Senate rejects House border funding bill over 'poison pill riders,' setting up critical vote
+Senate OKs bipartisan border bill after rejecting 'poison pill' House version, as clock ticks

-The Senate on Wednesday failed to advance the House version of a $4.5 billion bill funding efforts to combat the escalating humanitarian crisis on the southern border -- setting up a vote on its own, more bipartisan funding measure later in the day.
+The Senate on Wednesday overwhelmingly approved a bipartisan $4.5 billion bill to combat the escalating humanitarian crisis on the southern border, moments after rejecting a House version over its restrictions on enforcement efforts -- setting up a race to reconcile the two measures before Congress leaves town.

-The measure was defeated with just 37 senators supporting and 55 opposing.
-It needed 60 votes to pass.

-The expectation is that the Senate version of the measure would pass the chamber.
-A vote on that bill could come later in the afternoon and put pressure on the House to agree to that version instead.
+The Senate bill passed 84-8.
+That vote in the Republican-controlled chamber came minutes after the House version was voted down 55-37.

 HOUSE LAWMAKERS TRADE ACCUSATIONS AMID SCRAMBLE TO PASS $4.5B BORDER BILL: 'PLAYING GAMES'

+It's unclear what will come next.
+The Senate vote could put pressure on the Democrat-controlled House to pass its version before Congress breaks for the July 4 recess.
+Or the two chambers could try and hash out their differences in what is known as a conference committee.

+Asked if they might consider this step, Senate Majority Leader Mitch McConnell, R-Ky., wouldn't say but vowed: "We're going to get this done."

-Both chambers are scrambling to get the funding passed and sent to the president’s desk before the July 4 recess.
-The Democrat-controlled House passed its version of legislation on Tuesday night, which included what proponents called “guardrails” to stop the funding being used for immigration enforcement.
+The House legislation included what proponents called “guardrails” to stop funding being used for immigration enforcement.
 Funding for Immigration Customs and Enforcement (ICE) detention beds and Pentagon assistance to Department of Homeland Security (DHS) enforcement was not included in the House bill, while the latter and some ICE funding was included in the Senate version.

-Senate Majority Leader Mitch McConnell, R-Ky., called the House bill a “go-nowhere proposal filled with poison pill riders which the president has indicated he would veto.”
+McConnell called the House bill a “go-nowhere proposal filled with poison pill riders which the president has indicated he would veto.”
 The White House had issued a warning on Monday saying the president would veto the measure if it landed on his desk, saying that it underfunds necessary departments and includes "policy provisions that would make our country less safe."

 “They had to drag their bill way to the left to earn the support of most Democrats,” McConnell said.
 “As a result, the House has not made much progress toward actually making a law, just more resistance theater."

-Should the Senate pass and send its own version to the House, it is unclear whether it would have the votes to pass the House.
+It is not clear if the Senate bill has the votes to pass the House.
 Many House progressives, four of whom voted against the House version, would likely oppose the Senate version over concerns that it doesn't do enough to stop the Trump administration immigration policies.

 Rep. Veronica Escobar, D-Texas, told Fox News that “the guardrails have to be there” to stop the president from using it for enforcement.